xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 The ping packet, like all the others, is built according to the standard schema described [above](#package-structure), and carries the request ID and ping ID as payload data.

-Let's find the desired schema for the ping request [here](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/ton_api.tl#L35) and calculate the scheme id as
+Let's find the desired schema for the ping request [here](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/ton_api.tl#L35) and calculate the schema id as
 `crc32_IEEEE("tcp.ping random_id:long = tcp.Pong")`.
 When converted to little endian bytes, we get **9a2b084d**.

 Thus, our ADNL ping packet will look like this: